Raphael-Boichot/PC-to-Game-Boy-Printer-interface/README.md

 # A simple PC to Game Boy Printer interface with an Arduino

 The most cheap and basic setup you can imagine to print something from a PC to a Game Boy Printer !
 The Arduino code is the same used in the [GBCamera-Android-Manager](https://github.com/Raphael-Boichot/GBCamera-Android-Manager).
-The code originates from an [SD based version](https://github.com/Raphael-Boichot/The-Arduino-SD-Game-Boy-Printer) which is more stable and time accurate but requires an SD shield.
+The code originates from an [SD based version](https://github.com/Raphael-Boichot/The-Arduino-SD-Game-Boy-Printer) which requires an SD shield.
 The project here requires nothing but an Arduino Uno and a PC.

 Alternatively, instead of the Arduino core provided here, you can directly use the [Game Boy printer emulator](https://github.com/mofosyne/arduino-gameboy-printer-emulator), it is natively compatible with the GNU Octave script !
 Just connect the serial cable with printer ON, boot the Arduino and it will recognize the printer with exactly the same hardware setting !
 For the story, it contains the small Arduino core proposed here wrapped with a printer detection routine.
 The code first pings for a printer before switching to its normal emulator mode.